emanuelthiago06/Mushroom-Edible-Classification/README.md

-Here’s an improved version of your README.md file:

----

 # Mushroom Edibility Classification

 Welcome to the Mushroom Edibility Classification project!
 This project aims to determine whether a mushroom is safe to eat based on various characteristics.